alan-w-u/notion-exporter/README.md

 </div>
 ```

-The top-most layer of the DOM is `<div className="databaseId">`, and in this analogy, it represents the Notion database.
+The topmost layer of the DOM is `<div className="databaseId">`, and in this analogy, it represents the Notion database.
 An API request can be made to retrieve the next layer down, which would include the `<div>` elements 'pageId1', 'pageId2', and 'pageId3', which correspond to all the pages in the database.
 Drilling into each page, and then each element of the page, would follow a similar process, and can continue until the elements no longer have any more layers.

 This structure is very akin to a **`general tree`**, and thus similar logic to traverse trees can be applied.
-The root node would be the database, the next layer down would be the pages, and each page would be broken down into sections, etc. API requests allow navigation from a node to it's children.
+The root node would be the database, the next layer down would be the pages, and each page would be broken down into sections, etc. API requests allow navigation from a node to its children.

 ![](https://media.geeksforgeeks.org/wp-content/uploads/20200324122406/GenricTree.png)